Doris Duke: Death of Eduardo Tirella

 In 1966, Eduardo Tirella, curator of Duke's art holdings for the previous decade, decided to leave for a career in Hollywood as a production designer.
-He flew to Newport, where Duke was staying at Rough Point, on October 6, to collect his belongings and let Duke know that he was leaving her employ.
-His friends who also knew her had warned him she would not take it well, and the following afternoon the estate's staff overheard the two having a loud and lengthy argument before they got into a rented Dodge Polara to leave.
+On October 6, he flew to Newport, where Duke was staying at Rough Point, to collect his belongings and let Duke know that he was leaving her employ.
+His friends (who also knew her) warned him she would not take it well.
+The following afternoon, the estate's staff overheard the two having a loud and lengthy argument before they got into a rented Dodge Polara to leave.

-In Duke's account of events she said Tirella, who had been driving, got out at the gate to open it, leaving the engine running but with the parking brake engaged and the transmission in park.
+In Duke's account of events, she said Tirella, who had been driving, got out at the gate to open it, leaving the engine running, but with the parking brake engaged and the transmission in park.
 Duke moved from the passenger seat to the driver's seat in order, she said later, to drive the car forward and pick up Tirella once the gate was open.
-In order to do so she released the parking brake and shifted into drive, but instead of putting her foot on the brake pedal she hit the gas.
-The vehicle, she told police later, pinned Tirella against the still-opening gates, knocked them over and then struck a tree across.
-Re-examination of the evidence at the scene is not consistent with this account.
-Tirella was found trapped under the car on Bellevue Avenue and was pronounced dead of serious injuries soon after.
+In order to do so, she released the parking brake and shifted into drive, but instead of putting her foot on the brake pedal, she hit the gas.
+The vehicle, she told police, pinned Tirella against the still-opening gates, knocked them over, and struck a tree.
+Tirella was found trapped under the car on Bellevue Avenue and was pronounced dead of serious injuries.

 After a brief investigation, the Newport police ruled the death was accidental.
+However, re-examination of the evidence at the scene was not consistent with Duke's account.
 Tirella's family sued Duke for wrongful death and won $75,000.
-They were initially awarded a larger sum that was subsequently reduced with the aid of Duke's lawyers. $ in today's dollars was divided among Tirella's eight siblings when Duke was found negligent after a trial five years later.
-Later biographies and her obituaries repeated the official finding.
+They were initially awarded a larger sum that was subsequently reduced with the aid of Duke's lawyers.
+In the end $ in today's dollars was divided among Tirella's eight siblings when Duke was found negligent after a trial held five years later.
+Later biographies and her obituaries repeated the original police finding.